-The Government has provided a one-off funding allocation for the 20-21 academic year only.
-The fund is being provided to support students to catch-up and close any gaps in their learning that may have been exacerbated by the COVID-19 lockdown.
-The fund will be used for small group and 1:1 tuition in English and maths for 16 to 19-year-old learners.
+The Government has provided funding allocation for the 23-24 academic year.
+The fund is being provided to support students to catch-up and close any gaps in their learning.
+The fund will be used for small group and 1:1 tuition in English and Maths for 16 to 19-year-old learners.
 This tuition will be in addition to the planned study programme hours.

 How is Kingsthorpe College using this fund?

-Tuition groups with small numbers of students will be scheduled in addition to the planned programme of study hours already timetabled for the academic year 2020/21.
-Tuition sessions will be delivered face-to-face, online or through a blended delivery model.
+Tuition groups with small numbers of students will be scheduled in addition to the planned programme of study hours already timetabled for the academic year 23-24.

 Examples of some of the tuition support on offer will include:

 - Academic skills support, including English and Maths development.

 - Additional learning support for students with specialist needs.

 Who can be supported?

 - Learners must be aged 16-19 and must not have already achieved a GCSE grade 4 or 5 in Maths and/or English.

 - Students with Special Educational Needs and Disabilities (SEND) will also be supported by this provision.